bcgov/aps-infra-platform/documentation/how-to/protected-externally.md

 gwa login
 ```

-Alternatively run `gwa config set host api-gov-bc-ca.test.api.gov.bc.ca` to work on the Test/Training instance of the API Management Portal.
+Alternatively run `gwa config set host api-gov-bc-ca.test.api.gov.bc.ca` to work on the Test/Training instance of the API Services Portal.

 ## Create a Namespace